FuryFiber/RefMap/README.md

 ## Connecting Nodes
 - **Right-click and drag** from one node to another to create a connection.
 - Release the mouse button on the target node to complete the connection.
+At this point a menu will appear to select the edge type

 ---